 Your ways to enjoy autumn in Hokkaido this October vol. 1

-You don’t have to do much science to prove Mother Earth’s sphere – just visit Cape Chikyu and you will be in awe of its beautiful roundness.
+Heads up flat-earthers, you don’t have to do much science to prove the Earth’s a sphere – just visit Cape Chikyu and you’ll be in awe of its beautiful roundness.

 Address: Bokoi Minami Town 4, Muroran City, Hokkaido